dsheiko/react-html5-form/README.md

 [![NPM Version](https://img.shields.io/npm/v/react-html5-form.svg?style=flat)](https://www.npmjs.com/package/react-html5-form)
 [![NPM Downloads](https://img.shields.io/npm/dm/react-html5-form.svg?style=flat)](https://www.npmjs.com/package/react-html5-form)

-Form component that that takes full advantage of HTML5 Form Validation API (https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation)
+With the package you don't need to re-create form validation logic every time.
+Instead you take full advantage of [HTML5 Form Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation).
+Besides the package expose no custom input components, instead it provides wrapper `InputGroup`, which binds inputs (according to configuration) in the children DOM nodes.
+Thus you can go with both HTML controls and 3rd-party input components.

 ## Highlights
-- Component binds to any arbitrary input controls (HTML or ready-made components)
+- Input implementation agnostic, can be used any arbitrary input controls (HTML or 3rd-party React components)
-- Component provides control over markup HTML validation constraints
-- You can easily customize standard validation messages
+- Standard HTML5 syntax for validation constraints (like `<input type="email" required maxLength="50" ... />`)
-- You can assign custom validators
+- Can be extended with custom validators (again by using standard HTML5 API)
-- You can toggle input group scope validation messages
+- Can be setup for custom validation messages per `input`/`ValidityState.Property`
-- You can toggle form scope error message
+- Form and input groups expose validity states, so you can use it to toggle scope error messages.
-- You can subscribe for input event and run input group validation (e.g. see [On-the-fly validation](#on-the-fly-validation))
+- Form and input groups expose reference to own instances for children DOM nodes.
+So you can, for example, subscribe for `input` event and run input group validation (e.g. see [On-the-fly validation](#on-the-fly-validation))

+## Overview
+With `Form` we define scope of the form.
+The component exposes parameters `valid`, `error` and `form`.
+The first reflects actual validity state according to states of registered inputs.
+The second contains error message (can be set using API).
+The last one is instance of the component and provides access to the API.
+With `InputGroup` we define a fieldset that contains one or more semantically related inputs (e.g. selects `day`, `month`, `year` usually go togather).
+The group expose `valid`, `error`, `errors` and `inputGroup` variables on children Nodes.
+So we can automatically toggle group error message and content `classList` depending on them.
+We register inputs within `InputGroup` with `validate` prop.
+There we can specify a validator function, which will extend HTMP5 form validation logic.
+Very easily we can provide mapping for standard validation message (`translate` prop).

 ## Installation